 NPDES Wastewater All wastewater discharges to surface waters in the State of North Carolina must receive a permit to control water pollution.
 The Clean Water Act of 1972 initiated strict control of wastewater discharges with the responsibility of enforcement given to the Environmental Protection Agency (EPA).
 The EPA then created the National Pollutant Discharge Elimination System (NPDES) to track and control point sources of pollution.
 The primary method of control is by issuing permits to dischargers with limitations on wastewater flow and constituents.
 The EPA delegated permitting authority to the State of North Carolina in 1975.
 The NPDES program at the Division of Water Resources is responsible for the issuance of wastewater discharge permits.
 This process includes determining the quality and quantity of treated wastewater that the receiving stream can assimilate, incorporating input from stream modeling, collaborating with Regional Office staff , and evaluation of the discharger’s location.
 The NPDES program is managed by three units in the permitting section, the Industrial Permitting Branch, the Municipal Permitting Branch, and the Compliance and Expedited Permitting Branch.
 Where appropriate, the NPDES program establishes limits for flow (quantity discharged), conventional pollutants (BOD, pH, TSS, fecal coliform, oil & grease, etc.), toxicants (metals, volatile organics, etc.), and non-conventional pollutants such as ammonia and nutrients.
 Delegated states have the authority to establish state water quality standards which can be more stringent than federal standards established by EPA.
-For more information about the applications process and links to forms, please visit the NPDES Permitting Process page.
-In addition to administering the NPDES program in North Carolina, there is also the responsibility of enforcement of the discharge limitations through our Compliance program.
-The penalty for discharging without a permit is a fine of up to $25,000 per day.
-NPDES Staff Contacts Subscribe to DWR's Public Notice Listserv by filling out the form below: Full Name: Email: Daily digest summary formatSubmit Important Links City of Greensboro SOC and other important documents e-DMR: EPA’s Electronic Reporting Rule and how it may affect permit holders.
+For more information about the applications process, links to our applications, and other types of forms, please visit the NPDES Permitting Process page.
+In addition to administering the NPDES program in North Carolina, there is also the responsibility of enforcement of the discharge limitations through our NPDES Compliance program.
+Please visit the NPDES Compliance webpage for more information and to access Compliance-related forms.
+Please note that the penalty for discharging without a permit is a fine of up to $25,000 per day.
+NPDES Staff Contacts Subscribe to DWR's Public Notice Listserv by filling out the form below: Full Name: Email: Daily digest summary formatSubmit Important Links NPDES Applications NPDES Current Active and Expired Individual Permits List NCG530000 Frequently Asked Questions about Trout Farms General Permit City of Greensboro SOC and other important documents e-DMR: EPA’s Electronic Reporting Rule and how it may affect permit holders.
 Precision in Discharge Monitoring Reports: Summarizes common conventions (and exceptions) for significant figures and rounding and describes their proper use in completing DMRs.
 Please direct questions to Mike Templeton at 919-707-3603 or email@example.com.
 NPDES Permitting Guidance General Permitting Guidance Engineering Alternatives AnalysisNC Model Mercury Minimization PlanReduction of Monitoring Frequencies for Exceptional PerformanceMixing ZonesSwamp WatersZero-Flow StreamsTrout WatersPlanning For An Expansion: A Guidance Document for Municipalities Pollutant-Specific Permitting Guidance Toxicity TestingFecal ColiformTotal Residual ChlorineTotal Residual Chlorine Compliance LevelTotal Metals NPDES Implementation of Instream Dissolved Metals Standards – Freshwater Standards NPDES Implementation of Instream Dissolved Metals Standards – Saltwater Standards Basin-Specific Permitting Guidance Goose CreekSouth Fork Catawba River Basin Color Facility Specific Permitting Guidance Water Treatment Plant (WTP) StrategyAssessment & Recommendations for WTP Permitting: Findings of the WTP WorkgroupBulk Oil TerminalsVehicle Pressure Washing NPDES Compliance Guidance Significant Figures and Their Use on Discharge Monitoring Reports (DMRs)DMR CalculationsNPDES Reporting RequirementsWastewater Treatment Plant Annual Report GuidelinesSpecial Order by Consent (SOC) Guidance DocumentActive Special Order by Consent (SOC) listNPDES Standard ConditionsDissolved Metal to Total Metal Limit Calculators: Includes median HUC hardness values, user guide and calculators to assist permittees in understanding how the proposed Surface Water Standards (dissolved metals) impact permit limits.
 Related Information NPDES Compliance and Enforcement InformationStormwater Permitting ProgramDEQ Customer Service CenterMunicipal Unit- Pretreatment: Sewer collection system permits and pretreatment Land Application Unit: Non-discharge permits such as wastewater disposal systems consisting of surface irrigation, high rate irrigation, recycle or reuse.